fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 e.g. a VPS.
-While the HTTP web suffers from silos of information, where the data is trapped in a proprietary system, a peer-to-peer web could suffer from "silos of stardom", where data that is not popular enough effectively doesn't exist.
+While the HTTP web suffers from silos of information, where the data is trapped in a proprietary system, a peer-to-peer web could suffer from "silos of stardom", where data is effectively constrained by a popularity requirement. where data that is not popular enough effectively doesn't exist.
 I think of this as a distortion because it is not an intended effect of the network architecture if that intention is to promote availability and openness.